Gluten Free Barbecue Sauce Without Tomatoes

 2. Add garlic; stir and sauté an additional minute.

-3. Add vinegar and spices; stir; add liquid smoke, molasses, juice and agave; stir.
+3. Add vinegar and spices; stir; add liquid smoke, molasses, agave; stir.
 Simmer for about 30 minutes; increase heat to medium-high and cook for 10 minutes, constantly stirring.
-Pour sauce into a blender and refrigerate for about 20 minutes.
-Puree in blender until smooth, about 2-3 minutes.
+At any point, if the mixture is too thick for your liking, add a bit of juice to thin the sauce.

-4. Use as needed, warm or at room temperature; refrigerate leftovers.
+5. Use sauce as needed, warm or at room temperature; and refrigerate leftovers, covered.

 Tips